Sandra1887/RESTfulWebservice/readMe.md

 - In the "src" -> "main" -> "resources" -> "application properties" -> change database-name, username and password.
 - Start Postman
 - Run the Main class
-- Open the "postman.md"-documentation in the project
+- Open the "postman.md"-documentation in the project for further instructions

-- To register a new User:
-  - Open a tab and enter "http://localhost:8000/auth/register" with "POST"-request
-  - Press "Body", "raw" and change the message to "JSON"

 ### Dependencies
 - Spring Boot Starter Data Web